CraftAcademyLabs/ca_course/rails_messaging.md

 <%= render partial: 'mailbox/folder_view', locals: { is_conversation: false, messages: @trash } %>
 ```
-In all of our three views, we pass in messages as a locale to our folder_view partial which represents messages from either our inbox, sentbox or trash.
-Finally lets update our folder_view partial to use the messages locale and consequently render the conversation partial we just created.
+In all of our three views, we pass in messages as a locale to our folder_view partial which represents messages from either our `inbox`, `sentbox` or `trash`.
+Finally lets update our `folder_view` partial to use the messages locale and consequently render the conversation partial we just created.
 ```erb
 #app/views/mailbox/_folder_view.html.erb